yevhenorlov/ding/README.md

 go build -o ding
 ```

-### Default Sound File Location

-By default, the application looks for a sound file at:
+### Configuration

+Ding can be configured in two ways (in order of precedence):

+1. **Command-line flags** (highest priority)
+2. **Local config file** (used if no flag is specified)

+If neither option is provided, the terminal bell will be used as a fallback.

+#### Config File

+Ding looks for a configuration file called `.env` in the current directory where you run the command.

+The config file uses a simple key=value format:

 ```
-~/code/ding/audio/ding.mp3
+# Configuration for ding
+SOUND_FILE=./audio/ding.mp3
 ```

-You can customize this default path by modifying the `getSoundFilePath()` function in `ding.go`.
-Alternatively, you can specify a different sound file with the `-f` flag when running the command.

 ## Usage